SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui-new.md

 ### When is Sumo Logic planning to remove access to the Classic UI?

 Our goal is to turn off access to the old (Classic) UI at the end of 2024.
-However, this timeline is subject to our successful Beta testing.
+However, this timeline is subject to our successful beta testing.

-### Are there certain capabilities that are not going to be available during Beta?
+### Will there be any limitations on capabilities during the beta phase?

-We wanted to get the New UI in hands of customers as soon as possible.
-Because this is the Beta version, we have a few bugs in different areas, which we are continuing to fix and improve the experience.
+Our goal was to provide customers with access to the New UI as quickly as possible.
+As this is the beta version, we are currently addressing various bugs across different areas to enhance the overall experience.

-Apart from that, there are a few functionalities that are still under development/migration into to New UI.
-The major ones are as follows:
+Additionally, there are a few functionalities that are still in the process of being developed or migrated into the New UI.
+The key ones include:

 * **Co-Branding**.
-Users will not be able to see their co-branded logos on the platform.
+Co-branded logos will not be visible on the platform.
-* **SAML and allowlist pages**.
-These pages have not been migrated yet to the New UI.
+* **SAML and Allowlist Pages**.
+These pages have not yet been migrated to the New UI.
-* **Keyboard shortcuts**.
+* **Keyboard Shortcuts**.
 We will be rolling out the keyboard shortcuts incrementally.
-* **Rich tooltip in the navigation**.
-In the Classic UI, you could hover over the content items on the navigation and it would provide you details about the object like the owner, data access level, etc. We will be implementing that in New UI in future releases.
+* **Rich Tooltip in Navigation**.
+Similar to the Classic UI, future releases of the New UI will include rich tooltips when hovering over navigation content items, providing details such as owner and data access level.
 * **URL Parameters**.
-To maintain the state of the page we have added URL parameters to most of the pages.
-Currently the queries in the URL are written as plain text.
-We are working on compressing and encoding it.
-If your query is very long (~10000 characters), you might see "URI Too Large error".
-In those scenarios, we suggest you to switch back to old UI.
+URL parameters have been added to most pages to maintain page state.
+Currently, queries in the URL are plain text.
+We are working on compressing and encoding them.
+If your query exceeds ~10000 characters, you may encounter a "URI Too Large" error.
+In such cases, we recommend switching back to the old UI.
 * **Content Admin Mode**.
-Recents and favorite will not load if you are in content admin mode.
-We're working on improving the user experience of recents and favorites when you are in content admin mode.
+Recents and favorites will not load in content admin mode.
+We are actively enhancing the user experience for recents and favorites in this mode.

 ## Get support